ga-wdi-boston/capstone-project/README.md

         stories, and proposed architecture
     -   Descriptions of any **unsolved problems** or **major hurdles** you had to overcome

+**IMPORTANT** If you do not meet the planning or daily requirements, you **cannot** meet expectations for this project.
+The final submission that you _must_ be the project you presented to the cohort.

 ## Overall Score